milewdev/tchart/README.md

 <br>
 ##### Comments

-Only line comments are supported.
+Only line comments are supported (as opposed to multi-line block comments, such as C's /* ... */).
 A comment can appear either on a line by itself or at the end of a line.
 The comment delimiter is #.

 <!-- @generate doc/README/comments.jpg -->
 ```